This article contains affiliate links, I may receive a commission for purchases made through these links

 I know there’s nothing wrong with going slower and just admire others finished pieces in the meantime, but I always feel behind with the times and end up loosing momentum and that feeling of being part of a community all working together.

-So, I always knew that if I created a CAL of my own that it would be one that went at a much slower pace.
+So, I always knew that if I created a crochet along of my own that it would be one that went at a much slower pace.

 That is just a lack of confidence talking as there are lots of different stitches made with the same basic elements as granny stitch or any simple stitch, they are just rearranged in a different order.

-It’s because of these 2 elements that I came up with the 50 stitches CAL.
+It’s because of these 2 elements that I came up with the 50 stitches crochet along.

 - 50 squares

 - 50 stitches